 Re-opening of schools

-Information about the arrangements for reopening of our schools and early learning settings in August.
+Information about the arrangements for the reopening of our schools and early learning settings on 12 August.

 The new term for pupils will start on Wednesday 12 August 2020.

 All our teachers and other staff within all our schools are looking forward to welcoming all our young people back.
 It has been a long time and we are looking forward to getting back into classrooms and learning again.